mic-max/micmax.pw/_lyrics/glass-animals/heat-waves.md

 Sometimes, all I think about is you
 ...
+Usually, I put something on TV
+So we never think about you and me
+But today, I see our reflections clearly in Hollywood Laying on the screen
+...
 You can't fight it, you can't breathe
 You say somethin' so lovin', but
 Now I gotta let you go